AlphaGenes/AlphaImpute-docs/AlphaImpute.rst

 The data is from a Pig population (courtesy of PIC).
 It comprises a pedigree of 6473 animals in the file RecodedPicPedigree.txt.
 The genotypes are in the file PicGenotypeFile.txt and comprise 3509 animals, of which 3209 were genotyped for all 3129 SNP and a further 300 were genotyped for a subset of the SNP.
 The genotyped SNP are coded as 0,1,2 and the missing SNP as 9.
 PicTrueGenotypeFile.txt is a file containing the unmasked genotypes for the animals genotyped for the subset of SNP is included.
 This can be used as the TrueGenotypeFile in the examples that test the program.

-Three example scenarios are given.
+Four example scenarios are given.

 #.
 Run the program to impute genotype.
 #.
 Run the program to first pre-process the data and the run it by reading in previously phased data.
 #.
 Run the program to imput genotypes and test the imputation accuracy.
+#.
+Run the program to impute genotypes and test the imputation accuracy on a sex chromosome.

 .. warning:: Beginners should focus on Example 2